MrCoolition/CAP/README.md

 streamlit run app/main.py
 ```

-If the browser does not prompt for camera access you can upload an image instead when running the app.
-Make sure to open `http://localhost:8501` in a browser that allows camera permissions.
+If the browser does not prompt for camera access you can upload an image

-The `back_camera_input()` helper wraps `st.camera_input` and automatically
-requests the back camera when supported.
-It gracefully falls back to the
-default camera if ``facing_mode`` is unsupported on older Streamlit versions.
+instead when running the app.
+Make sure to open `http://localhost:8501` in
+a browser that allows camera permissions.
+The application relies on
+`st.camera_input` so older Streamlit versions without this widget are not
+supported.

 The database schema can be initialized using the SQL in `sql/schema.sql`.